photoprism/photoprism-docs/docs/getting-started/index.md

 needs more memory to process large files.
 High-resolution panoramic images may require additional swap space and/or physical memory above the recommended minimum.

+!!! tldr ""
     We take no responsibility for instability or performance problems if your device does not meet the requirements.

 #### Databases ####